 Thread Count-The number of threads assigned to this queue.
 If you do not need to use more than 15 threads (the default) for your work, do not change the value of this attribute.
-(For more information, see "Should You Modify the Default Thread Count?" on page B-3.)
+(For more information, see Section B.2.1, "Should You Modify the Default Thread Count?".)